Toolbox

 Objectives

-Collect and/or produce additional data needed for the analysis of the city.
+Collect and/or produce additional data needed to develop an analysis of the studied area.

 Results